mashegwanethato/Bright_Motors_Case_Study-/README.md

 Excel – Used to visualize the results from Snowflake.
 I created pivot table

-Canva – Used to design a presentation that visually communicates the findings to the CEO in a clear and engaging way.
+Canva – Used to design a presentation that visually communicates the findings in a clear and engaging way.

 # 📊 Key Findings
  1.Ford is quite popular as it is the car that makes the most revenue, its market value is the